Pro-tips for attending Google I/O25 Mar 2018

 Tip #2 - Nearby hotels are not the only option

-Pretty much every hotel bumps up their rates during this period, so be prepared to pay good money.
+Pretty much every hotel bumps up their rates significantly during this period, so be prepared to pay good money.
 However, there are some other ways to stay comfortably without comprising too much.

 Option 1 - Airbnb

 This should be fairly obvious to people living in the US, but if you are traveling from abroad and haven’t tried Airbnb yet, you should.
-Most hosts are really good and you should be able to find a place that fits your budget relatively easily.
+Most hosts are pretty good and you should be able to find a place that fits your budget relatively easily.
 However, avoid booking a place several months in advance, I’ve had several friends tell me that their hosts cancelled their booking so that they could list the places at much higher rates closer to the conference.

 Option 2 - Large Airbnb

 If you have friends or colleagues attending I/O with you, staying at a large house works out great.
-You all will have a big place to yourselves and will end up pay much lesser than you normally would staying at a hotel.
+You all will have a big place to yourselves and will end up paying much lesser than you normally would staying at a hotel.